henrikekannen/j-H.md/CourseworkJ-H.md

-# Holacracy
+# HOLACRACY
 ## by Julie and Henrike

 ---
-1. Definition of Holacracy
+# Agenda
+1. Introduction to the Concept
 2. Approach of Holacracy
 3. Holacracy vs. Hierarchy
-4. Advantages and Disadvantages of Holacracy
+4. Advantages and Challenges of Holacracy
-5. Zappos and its Holacracy approach
+5. Zappos and its Holacracy Approach

 ---
 # What does Holacracy promise?